RandomPersonLikesCode/RandomPersonLikesCode/README.md

-Just a random person, truly random, my tech stack is just C and Bash script if you care about it, somehow :)
+Just a random person, truly random, my tech stack is just Vim and Bash script if you care about it, somehow :)